spacetelescope/jwst/docs/jwst/straylight/main.rst

 This step also ensures that the median count rate (in DN/s) in regions of the detector that see no direct light from the sky is zero for consistency with the applied flux calibration vectors.
-This correction is necessary because the MRS darks are strongly time-variable, and significant signal can remain after subtraction of the reference dark in the ``dark_current'' step.
+This correction is necessary because the MRS darks are strongly time-variable, and significant signal can remain after subtraction of the reference dark in the ``dark_current`` step.

 Finally, this step optionally applies a correction for residual cosmic ray showers that can produce blotchy straylight features across the detector.
-While the ``jump'' detection step masks the cores of the largest such artifacts, the extended halos of showers can cover hundreds of pixels and are best corrected as coherent extended stray light artifacts.
+While the ``jump`` detection step masks the cores of the largest such artifacts, the extended halos of showers can cover hundreds of pixels and are best corrected as coherent extended stray light artifacts.